hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_stylized_depiction_of_a_spacecraft_in_orbit_around_9a35d444-6be7-44ef-9a70-8215191e317a-0_1.content.md

 ## About Us

 We are a team of space enthusiasts who want to share our passion with the world.
-Our goal is to provide you with a platform where you can learn about space and explore its beauty through captivating images and informative articles.
+Our goal is to provide you with a platform where you can learn about space and explore its beauty through Cap<wbr>ti<wbr>va<wbr>ting images and informative articles.

 ## Our Collection